Private house sale – no estate agent

 • Choose the right conveyancing solicitor

 If you choose to go down the route of a private house sale, it’s important that you work with a great conveyancing solicitor.
 Without an estate agent to coordinate the house sale and manage it through to completion, you and your solicitor will need to work together closely to keep the sale moving forward.
-If you don’t already have a conveyancing solicitor, ask friends and family for recommendations and make sure you speak to the solicitor about it being a private property sale to gauge their reaction before signing up to use their services.
+If you don’t already have a conveyancing solicitor, ask friends and family for recommendations.
+It’s important to speak to the solicitor about it being a private property sale before signing up.

 Pros and cons of a private house sale

-Selling a house privately can be a great way to save money, especially if you’re selling your property to someone you know, but there are also some downsides to this type of sale.
+Selling a house privately can be a great way to save money, especially if you’re selling your property to someone you know.
+There are also some downsides to this type of sale that should be considered, however.

 Pro: